Xorg failure when using the radeon driver with ATI Juniper GPU on oi_b148

 documentation for Xorg or xrandr.

-Updated by Robin Axelsson about 8 years ago
+Updated by Robin Axelsson almost 10 years ago

 - Difficulty set to Medium